bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 transcript_by: mubarak23 via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=R1kF1rnLvM8
 tags: ["script"]
-speakers: ["Sjors Provoost","Aaron Van Wirdum"]
+speakers: ["Sjors Provoost","Aaron van Wirdum"]
 categories: ["podcast"]
 date: 2021-02-19
 ---
 Aaron Van Wirdum: 00:01:45

 live from Utrecht this is the Van Wirdum Sjorsnado hello hey Sjors so the other day I wants to send Bitcoin to someone, but I didn't.
 Why?
 Shouldn't you hodl?
 I hodl all I can, but sometimes I need to eat, or I need to pay my rent, or I need to buy a new plant for my living room.

 Sjors Provoost: 00:02:05